awakwe/APStatistics/README.md

   [( )] When the data is ordinal and the samples are dependent [( )] When the data is normally distributed and the population standard deviation is known

   [[?]]
-Consider the types of data appropriate for a chi-square test [[?]]
-Recall the assumptions made when performing a chi-square test
+Think about the types of data appropriate for a chi-square test [[?]]
+Remember the assumptions made when performing a chi-square test

 6. Question 6: What is the purpose of a Type I error?

-  [[ ]] Rejecting a true null hypothesis
+  [(X)] Rejecting a true null hypothesis
-  [[X]] Failing to reject a false null hypothesis
+  [( )] Failing to reject a false null hypothesis
-  [[ ]] Accepting a true alternative hypothesis
+  [( )] Accepting a true alternative hypothesis
-  [[ ]] Failing to reject a true null hypothesis
+  [( )] Failing to reject a true null hypothesis

   [[?]]
 Consider the relationship between Type I errors and hypothesis testing [[?]]
 Recall that Type I errors are associated with false rejections

 7. Question 7: What is the coefficient of determination (R²)?

-  [[ ]] The proportion of the total variation in the dependent variable that is explained by the independent variable [[X]] The square of the correlation coefficient
+  [(X)] The proportion of the total variation in the dependent variable that is explained by the independent variable [( )] The square of the correlation coefficient
-  [[ ]] The ratio of the explained variation to the unexplained variation [[ ]] The strength and direction of a linear relationship between two variables
+  [( )] The ratio of the explained variation to the unexplained variation [( )] The strength and direction of a linear relationship between two variables

   [[?]]
-Think about the purpose of the coefficient of determination in the context of regression [[?]]
-Recall that R² is used to measure the goodness of fit of a regression model
+Reflect on the purpose of the coefficient of determination in the context of regression [[?]]
+Remember that R² is used to measure the goodness of fit of a regression model

 ## Introduction